northwesternmutual/ai-challenge/algorithmService/README.md

 [Swagger Schema](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/northwesternmutual/ai-challenge/master/algorithmService/swagger.json?token=AVjpyTf2x5v493zN6qI4ZPKyJIso0ulcks5YJma3wA%3D%3D)

 ## Docker
 A `Dockerfile` and `.dockerignore` are included that can be used to run this application in a docker container.
-The base image is [alpine](https://alpinelinux.org/) and is `292.4MB`
+The offical image can be found [here](https://hub.docker.com/r/northwesternmutual/aichallenge-algorithm/).